Irreducible Holomorphic Symplectic manifolds with an action of $\mathbb Z^4_3 : \mathcal A_6$: K3 -type manifolds with a symplectic action of

 \begin{rem} Let $Y$ be a cubic fourfold and let $G = \Z_3^5 : \mathcal S_6$ acting on the Fano variety of lines $F(Y)$ of $Y$ fixing the polarization $h$.
 Since the morphism

-is an isomorphism, we can consider the pre-image of $G \subset \Aut_h(F(Y))$ which will acts on $X$.
-Since the Fermat cubic fourfold is the only cubic fourfold which admits an action of $G$, we have that $X$ has to be the Fermat cubic fourfold, and thus, $F(Y)$ is the Fano variety of lines of the Fermat cubic fourfold. \end{rem}
+is an isomorphism, we can consider the pre-image of $G \subset \Aut_h(F(Y))$ which acts on $Y$.
+Since the Fermat cubic fourfold is the only cubic fourfold which admits an action of $G$, $Y$ has to be the Fermat cubic fourfold, and thus $F(Y)$ is the Fano variety of lines of the Fermat cubic fourfold. \end{rem}